Georgian Porcelain & Sterling Colonial Drummer Fob/Pendant

 A fob is an adornment or a seal that hangs from the ribbon or chain of a pocket watch.
 Its purpose is to decorate or add weight to the watch chain itself making it easier for the watch to be withdrawn from a pocket.
 The fob would have been used to seal the wax of a letter or note.

-A stunning and unusual Porcelain figural fob from the Georgian (ca1830) era!
-This wonderful piece, which is made of porcelain and sterling silver, depicts a painted colonial drummer.
+A stunning and unusual porcelain figural fob from the Georgian (ca1830) era!
+This wonderful piece, which is made of porcelain and sterling silver, depicts a painted colonial era drummer.
 The man, who is wearing a hat and jacket, is sitting on a green stump and has a drum resting on his lap.
-The base of the fob appears to read “TOUJOUS GAY”, which I believe translates to “always happy”.
+The base of the has the French words “TOUJOURS GAY,” which translates to “always happy”.
 The painted detail of the image is simply wonderful, with textured hair, a charming face and a patterned jacket.
 The underside of the fob has the script monogram "BRVLE" with what appears to be a fire.
 On the back of the man is a small silver ring, which would be perfect for hanging from a long chain.
 Porcelain fobs are very fragile and have become unusual to find because of their delicate nature.
 This one is particularly stunning and would make a lovely addition to any collection!

 Measurements: The overall height of the fob measures 1 1/8" at the tallest point, and a little less than 1/2" at the widest point.
 The fob plaque has a diameter of a little less than 5/8" wide.
 The "o" ring has a diameter of 1/4".